Liberalism in Turkey

-This article gives an overview of liberalism in Turkey.
-Liberalism was introduced in the Ottoman Empire during the Tanzimat period of reformation.
+Liberalism was first introduced in the Ottoman Empire during the Tanzimat period (1839–1876) of reformation, following the Edict of Gülhane in 1839.
+The reforms encouraged Ottomanism among the diverse ethnic groups of the Empire and attempted to curb the rise of nationalism in the Ottoman Empire.
+This led to the Armenian National Constitution in 1863 and subsequently the Ottoman constitution of 1876 which was advocated for by the Young Ottomans.
+The Young Ottomans considered the modern parliamentary system to be a restatement shura, that had existed in early Islam.

+The First Constitutional Era, ended two years later in 1878 when Sultan Abdül Hamid II, suspended the constitution and parliament in favor of a return to absolute monarchy.

+Citing social unrest in the wake of the Ottoman's defeat in the Russo-Turkish War (1877–1878), Abdul Hamid II took the opportunity to suspend parliament.
+Several decades later, another group of reform-minded Ottomans, called the Young Turks, repeated the Young Ottomans' efforts, leading to the Young Turk Revolution in 1908 and the beginning of the Second Constitutional Era.
+Whereas the short First Constitutional Era lacked political parties, the second era initially featured unprecedented political pluralism within the empire and openly contested elections.

 History

-On 30 May 1876, Murad V became the Sultan when his uncle Abdülaziz was deposed.
+On 30 May 1876, Murad V became the Sultan when his uncle Sultan Abdülaziz was deposed.
 He was highly influenced by French culture and was a liberal.
-He reigned for 93 days before being deposed on the grounds that he was supposedly mentally ill on 31 August 1876; however his opponents may simply have used those grounds to stop his implementation of democratic reforms.
-As a result, he was unable to deliver the Constitution that his supporters had sought.
+He reigned for 93 days before being deposed on the grounds that he was supposedly mentally ill on 31 August 1876; however, his opponents may simply have used that as a pretext to stop his implementation of democratic reforms under a constitution.

 Constitutional era

 Constitutionalism was introduced in the Ottoman Empire by liberal intellectuals like Beşir Fuad, Hekim Ismail Pasha, and Ahmed Zühdü Pasha, who tried to modernize their society by promoting development, progress, and liberal values.